jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 qm config 104
 ```

+## ZFS volumes

+ZFS volumes (ZVOLs) are an alternative to traditional virtual disks for VM data storage in Proxmox.
+While the Proxmox VM creation wizard typically provisions disk images in formats like `qcow2` (QEMU Copy On Write) or `raw`, these are still files sitting atop a filesystem.
+By contrast, ZVOLs offer native block-level storage managed directly by [*](ZFS), eliminating the file layer entirely.
+This provides performance benefits, block-level snapshots, and more seamless resizing that are particularly relevant when exporting data over NFS.

+To clarify, ZVOLs do not provide "raw image format", like `/var/lib/vz/images/104/vm-104-disk-1.raw`, but rather the disk is a ZFS-managed block device, such as `/dev/zvol/zfspool/vm-104-data` (actually, `/dev/zd0`), i.e., no file, no virtual layer.
+Therefore, with a ZVOL, you avoid writing to a file sitting inside a ZFS dataset[^3] and QEMU going through file I/O layers and, instead, you get a native block device backed directly by ZFS.
+This means better synchronisation and performance, especially for workloads that require frequent writes.

+[^3]: There are three types of datasets in ZFS: a filesystem following POSIX rules, a volume (ZVOL) existing as a true block device under `/dev`, and snapshots thereof.

+It is important to emphasise that we are not using ZFS as a filesystem inside the VM.
+Instead, we are using ZFS to back a block device and, inside the VM, we will format it using [*](EXT4) or [*](XFS).

+In our scenario, we chose to use a ZVOL for the data disk when we chose `zfspool` as storage during the VM creation process, which will allow us to take advantage of features such as snapshots and compression.
+It will behave exactly like a physical disk: no filesystem or partition table until we create one.
+Inside the VM, the ZVOL will appear as a new physical disk (e.g., `/dev/sdc`), and it will be completely blank until we format it.

 ## OS install

 Once the VM has been created, click on its `Console` menu option and click the `Start` button.
 Once booted, the graphical installer will appear.
 Select the second option, `Install`, to change into the text mode.